Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Experiments

 \section{Experiments}

 In this section, we study the performance of the CB method empirically.
-The first two subsections compare the CB and BY estimators in simulations (results for Efron's method are deferred until the appendix).
+The first two subsections compare the CB and BY estimators in simulations (the performance for Efron's method was generally much worse and its results were omitted accordingly).
 The third studies the use of the CB estimator for parameter tuning in an image denoising application.
 Code to reproduce all experimental results in this section is available online at \url{https://github.com/nloliveira/coupled-bootstrap-risk-estimation}.